subsquid/docs/docs/cloud/pricing.md

 # Subsquid Cloud Pricing

+## Free squids

+Each account gets a playground [organization](/cloud/resources/organizations) where a single free squid can be deployed.
+Certain limitations apply; check the [playground organization](/cloud/resources/organizations/#playgrounds) section for details.

 ## Billing

 Subsquid bills [organizations](/cloud/resources/organizations) for the resources used by their squids.
 To deploy production-ready squids and [configure](/cloud/reference/scale) their resources, the organization must have a [Professional status](/cloud/resources/organizations/#professional-organizations).
 All such organizations receive the following perks: